From the Cook

 Tips & Tricks (5)

-- Fold Berries Strategically 🫐Toss frozen berries in a tablespoon of flour before folding them in at the end to prevent sinking to the bottom and to minimize their color bleeding into the batter.
+- Freeze Berries Before Folding 🫐Toss frozen berries (not thawed) in a bit of flour before folding into the batter to prevent them from sinking to the bottom and bleeding into the bread.

-- Don't Overmix the Batter 🥣Mix wet and dry ingredients until just combined with a few small lumps remaining; overmixing develops gluten and creates a dense, tough bread instead of a tender, moist crumb.
+- Don't Overmix the Batter 🥄Stir ingredients until just combined—overmixing activates gluten and creates a dense, tough bread instead of the tender, moist crumb this recipe promises.

 Recipe Facts